 If your librarian degree put you in the red financially, you’re not alone.
 The average student with debt left graduate school owing $71,000 (or $82,800, when you include undergraduate loans), according to the most recent data from the National Center for Education Statistics.

-Combine that with the fact that the average librarian pulls in an annual salary of $51,155, according to PayScale, and it’s no wonder you might be looking for student loan forgiveness for librarians.
+Combine that with the fact that a professional with a Master of Library Science degree pulls in an average annual salary of $55,000, according to PayScale, and it’s no wonder you might be looking for student loan forgiveness for librarians.

 The bad news is that only your federal loans are eligible for forgiveness.
 You might try other options to deal with private loans, such as talking to your lender and learning about refinancing.

 The better news is that there are two governmental programs to help get your federal loans forgiven.
 They work whether you’re a librarian or have one of the other great jobs offering loan forgiveness.

 Here are the two programs and how you might qualify for them.

 1. Perkins Loan cancellation and discharge

 Thanks to the Higher Education Opportunity Act of 2008, librarians were added to a list of eligible professionals for Federal Perkins Loan forgiveness.

 Although the Perkins Loan program expired, anyone who took out a Perkins Loan before Sept.
 30, 2017, would be eligible, and you could have as much as 100% of your debt canceled.